-The Committee recommendations became law weeks later, on 1 December 1853, under a new Act for the Management of the Goldfields, which increased the fees for six and twelve months to four and eight pounds and imposed an annual licence fee of 50 pounds for storekeepers on the diggings.
-The Committee also recommended that the elective franchise be granted only to those who took out an annual licence which would afford a guarantee for their settlement in, and attachment to, the colony.
-In the view of the Council members, itinerant miners - ie those who did not obtain a yearly licence - were not entitled to be entrusted with so important a privilege; and that a migratory population, many thousands of whom are not resident for more than a few months in the country, should not have the power to interfere in permanent Legislation, or its internal government.
+The Committee recommendations became law just weeks later, on 1 December 1853.
+The Act for the Management of the Goldfields increased the fees for six and twelve months to four and eight pounds and imposed an annual licence fee of 50 pounds for storekeepers on the diggings, a new fee that caused much consternation.
+The Committee also recommended that the elective franchise be granted to those who took out an annual licence as it would afford a guarantee for their settlement in, and attachment to, the colony.
+In the view of the Council members, itinerant miners (ie those who did not obtain a yearly licence) were not entitled to be entrusted with so important a privilege; and that a migratory population, many thousands of whom are not resident for more than a few months in the country, should not have the power to interfere in permanent Legislation, or its internal government.